Affiliate marketing is an industry that is not regulated by anybody per se, as this varies from one country to another.

 As such, there are specific rules that you need to abide by, considering that if you make false promises and defrauded customers, the vendors will have legal liabilities.

-These are huge international companies which vouch for the products they sell.
+These are huge international companies that vouch for the products they sell.

 As an affiliate marketer, you are expected to comply with their provisions of credibility and integrity.